Bretton Woods system: Fixed exchange rates

+Maintaining the fixed exchange system required countries to maintain sufficient foreign exchange reserves to intervene in markets and prevent fluctuations away from the pegged rate.
+This also meant that international movement of capital could not be too large (because that might lead to large fluctuations in the exchange rate and necessitate costly market interventions that risked depleting a country's foreign exchange reserves).

 Formal regimes

 The Bretton Woods Conference led to the establishment of the IMF and the IBRD (now the World Bank), which remain powerful forces in the world economy as of the 2020s.

 A major point of common ground at the Conference was the goal to avoid a recurrence of the closed markets and economic warfare that had characterized the 1930s.
 Thus, negotiators at Bretton Woods also agreed that there was a need for an institutional forum for international cooperation on monetary matters.
-Already in 1944 the British economist John Maynard Keynes emphasized "the importance of rule-based regimes to stabilize business expectations"—something he accepted in the Bretton Woods system of fixed exchange rates.
+Already in 1944, the British economist John Maynard Keynes emphasized "the importance of rule-based regimes to stabilize business expectations"—something he accepted in the Bretton Woods system of fixed exchange rates.
 Currency troubles in the interwar years, it was felt, had been greatly exacerbated by the absence of any established procedure or machinery for intergovernmental consultation.

 As a result of the establishment of agreed upon structures and rules of international economic interaction, conflict over economic issues was minimized, and the significance of the economic aspect of international relations seemed to recede.

 International Monetary Fund

 Officially established on 27 December 1945, when the 29 participating countries at the conference of Bretton Woods signed its Articles of Agreement, the IMF was to be the keeper of the rules and the main instrument of public international management.
 The Fund commenced its financial operations on 1 March 1947.
 IMF approval was necessary for any change in exchange rates in excess of 10%.
-It advised countries on policies affecting the monetary system and lent reserve currencies to nations that had incurred balance of payment debts.
+It advised countries on policies affecting the monetary system and lent reserve currencies to countries that had incurred balance of payment debts.